What is cryptocurrency? A guide for beginners

 Jed McCaleb helped spread Bitcoin’s prominence in the industry’s early days as a result of starting Mt.
 Gox, a place that frequently hosted Bitcoin trading (despite its original function as a hub for fans of a game called Magic: The Gathering).
 However, it was rendered infamous when the platform fell apart in 2014.

 Changpeng Zhao increased crypto-asset availability as one of the founders of Binance, which has grown into one of the largest crypto exchanges.
 Co-creator of the FTX digital asset trading platform, Sam Bankman-Fried, serves as another important individual in the industry, impacting trading, DeFi and other aspects.

 Numerous others have also made their mark on the industry, some of whom Cointelegraph lists in its top 100 people in crypto and blockchain for 2021.

 Cryptocurrency has come a long way over the last decade, advancing at a lightspeed pace.
 Value can be stored, transferred and spent in different ways through various assets and solutions, while DeFi has pioneered the way for new borrowing and lending avenues.

 Some mainstream companies also view blockchain technology itself with interest, evaluating various uses, such as supply chain.
-The future of crypto and its associated technology appears bright, judging by the growth and adoption seen since 2008 when Nakamoto published the framework for a little asset called Bitcoin.
+The future of cryptocurrency and its associated technology appears bright, judging by the growth and adoption seen since 2008 when Nakamoto published the framework for a little asset called Bitcoin.